Nnevalti/push_swap/README.md

 ## Checker :

-- Takes integer as arguments put them in a stack A and initialise an empty stack B. It then reads instructions on the standard output.
+- Takes integers as arguments put them in a stack A and initialise an empty stack B. It then reads instructions on the standard output.
 Once read, checker executes them and displays OK if stack A is sorted.
 Otherwise, it will display KO.

 ## Push_swap :